joe-batt/pri3o-dmenu-desktop/README.md

 ```
 On my system (SSD-only) it is slightly faster than `i3-dmenu-desktop`, but still
 much slower than `j4-dmenu-desktop`.
 For all practical purposes these
-differences should negligible unless you have a lot of applications and/or
+differences should be negligible unless you have a lot of applications and/or
 a slow hard drive.